Michel Lavigne – Owner/Publisher

 Derek Layman – Production Manager

 Derek Layman was born and raised in Eganville, Ontario to Kerry and Colette Layman.
 He remained in the Valley for most for most of his life, attending St. James elementary school in Eganville and Opeongo High School in Cobden.
-After graduating in 2012, Derek decided to take a year off from school to make some money as a delivery driver for Boston Pizza in Pembroke, where he met his fiance, Allison Schizkoske.
+After graduating in 2012, Derek decided to take a year off from school to make some money as a delivery driver for Boston Pizza in Pembroke, where he met his wife, Allison Layman.
 After his year off school, he moved to Ottawa where he enrolled in a Multimedia Developer program at Algonquin College and graduated in 2016.
 He struggled to find work in his field of study so he decided to take a job as an Aircraft Service Person in 2016, then a job in security in 2018.
-After living in the city for 5 years, Derek decided that the city was not the place he wanted to be and moved back to the Valley with his fiance.
+After living in the city for 5 years, Derek decided that the city was not the place he wanted to be and moved back to the Valley with his wife.
 During the moving process, he found and succeed in taking the Production Manager position at The Valley Gazette in September 2018.
-He now lives in Eganville after moving into his grandparents’ house with his fiance.
+He now lives in Eganville with his wife.

 Dan Conway was born and raised in Barry’s Bay and lived here until he moved to Ottawa in 1979 and has worked for the Liquor Control Board of Ontario, until he retired after 34 years with the company.
 He is a sports junkie, having played hockey, baseball, football, broomball and fastball in his younger days.
 Now he enjoys playing golf and watching sports on TV.
 He has been with The Valley Gazette since the beginning, doing his Armchair Athlete column, the Athlete Profile of the Week, the hockey pool and covering hockey games.
 He is married to Toni, has two daughters, Leslie and Allie, and a granddaughter named Ava.